codingfordummies/clean-code/software-tips-and-tricks/text-editors/SublimeText/SublimeText.md

 <a id="markdownpreview"></a>
 ### MarkdownPreview

-Super useful package to let you preview markdown documents as you right.
+Super useful package to let you preview markdown documents as you write.
 There's heaps to read about this at [https://facelessuser.github.io/MarkdownPreview/usage/]() I'd be super interested if anyone has found a plugin which does live preview (rather than just preview on demand).

 <a id="sublimelinter-pylint"></a>
 ### SublimeLinter-pylint